adtile/fixed-nav/README.md

 # Fixed Responsive Nav

-### Fixed positioned, touch friendly one page responsive navigation, using [Responsive Nav](http://responsive-nav.com/), smooth animated scrolling & Vanilla JavaScript.
+### Responsive, fixed and touch friendly one page navigation, using [Responsive Nav](http://responsive-nav.com/), smooth animated scrolling & Vanilla JavaScript.
 Similar to the solution we are using on [Adtile’s site](http://www.adtile.me/).

 You are free to use the JavaScript, styles and the icon fonts provided here in your own project.
 Commercial or non-commercial.